Uniform in time estimates for the weak error of the Euler method for SDEs and a Pathwise Approach to Derivative Estimates for Diffusion Semigroups: Introduction

 where $\varphi$ is a sufficiently smooth and bounded function, see for example \cite[Section 9.7]{KloedenPlaten}.
 In the simplest case $K(T)$ is of the form $K(T)=ce^{cT}$, for some constant $c>0$.
 Here we study sufficient conditions in order to guarantee the validity of weak error bounds which are uniform in time, i.e. of the form

 where, crucially, $K$ is {\em independent of time} (although it will depend on $\varphi$ and on the coefficients of the equation).
 Clearly, bounds of the form \eqref{stronguniform} cannot hold in general.
 Whether they hold or not will depend on both the SDE and the chosen numerical method.
 As already mentioned, in this paper we consider the Euler method, but the approach we take is general and can be extended to a wider class of methods.
+Note that if \eqref{stronguniform} holds, one does not need to adapt the time- step during the simulation to keep a given threshold accuracy.
+So this line of research is in a different spirit to adaptive time-stepping methods such as those introduced in \cite{Lamberton, Lord}.

 Sufficient conditions in order for estimates of the type \eqref{stronguniform} to hold are contained in Section \ref{sec:Eulerestimate}, see Theorem \ref{thm:globalerror}.
 To explain the content of such a theorem, let us briefly recall the definition of the Markov Semigroup $\{\cP_t\}_{t\geq 0}$ acting on the space of bounded and measurable functions $f:\R^N\to \R$ and associated to the SDE \eqref{SDE}, namely

 Theorem \ref{thm:globalerror} may then be informally stated as follows: suppose the SDE \eqref{SDE} is elliptic and the coefficients $V_0, V_1, \dd ,V_d$ grow at most polynomially; if

 {\bf i)} the space-derivatives of the semigroup $\cP_t$ decay exponentially fast in time (precise statement of this assumption is in Hypothesis \ref{hyp:euler} \ref{ass:gradest}) and